Cirkit Designer Logo

 Usage Instructions

-• Connect the VCC pin to a 3.3V or 5V power source.
+• Connect the VCC pin to the 5V pin of your microcontroller or power source.

 • Connect the GND pin to the ground of your circuit.